Becoming the Unusuals

 By coincidence perhaps, the Unusuals drifted apart after Jefferson Airplane appeared at Western’s Carver Gym on May 26, 1967.
 Everything aligned to make that show a cosmic counterculture event.
 In sequence, three months prior to the concert, Dr. Timothy Leary visited Western espousing the benefits of LSD and “tuning in, turning on and dropping out.”
 The day before the Airplane concert, beat poet Allen Ginsberg arrived on campus to offer a poetry reading for Western students.
 Anticipation reached pandemonium when pop culture icon, author and hipster-savant Ken Kesey (“One Flew Over the Cuckoo’s Nest”) and his merry pranksters rolled onto the campus in a psychedelic bus.
 (Ginsberg and Kesey would both attend the concert.)
 The rumor around Bellingham was that Kesey had stowed away on his bus an ample supply of LSD to share with Western students.

 With a “hippie” invasion arriving at Bellingham’s doorstep, and visions of rampant drug abuse alarming the mostly non-hip citizenry, the president of Western offered a concession to appease the city.
 He forbade the use of flashing psychedelic strobe lights during the concert.
 That order was mostly ignored by the stagehands.
 A Bellingham concert goer, who was 15 years old at the time, said that the only thing he remembers about the Airplane show at Western was the flashing strobe lights.
-A “near riot” is how the event was described by the Western Collegian: Reporters claimed that security lost control of the 2000 concert attendees and, contrary to standard fire and safety decorum, the crowd refused to stop dancing in the aisles at the packed to the gunnels Sam Carver Gym.
+A “near riot” is how the event was described by the Western Collegian: Student reporters claimed that security crews lost control of the 2000 concert attendees and, contrary to standard fire and safety decorum, the crowd refused to stop dancing in the aisles at the packed to the gunnels Sam Carver Gym.

 The Safety Patrol, a short-lived band later called Fat Jack, opened for the Airplane.
 Intrigued by the new psychedelic music, which was not part of the Unusuals’ standard repertoire, Kathi McDonald sometimes sang part-time with Safety Patrol as an outlet for musical experimentation.
 She was the lead vocalist for Safety Patrol the night Jefferson Airplane performed at Western.
-The Unusuals’ drummer, Gary Ramsey, also sat in with Safety Patrol because their regular drummer was too inexperienced to perform at a big event.
+The Unusuals’ drummer, Gary Ramsey, also sat-in with Safety Patrol because their regular drummer was too inexperienced to perform at a big event.
 For weeks preceding the concert, ads for the psychedelic extravaganza ran on local radio and in the Western Collegian.

 In June 1967, the Collegian praised Kathi McDonald and the recent concert: “Safety Patrol although billed second, was surpassed by the Airplane only in their more professional stage manner and they are, by the Airplane’s own admission, one of the finest groups on the west coast.
-Kathi McDonald’s voice, Bruce Kirkman’s lyrics and Jack Hansen’s guitar playing [Kirkman and Hansen both core members of Safety Patrol] form an unbeatable combination.”
+Kathi McDonald’s voice, Bruce Kirkman’s lyrics and Jack Hansen’s guitar playing [Kirkman and Hansen were both members of Safety Patrol] form an unbeatable combination.”

 Unusuals Unraveling

 Not long after the Jefferson Airplane show, Kathi McDonald headed for the Haight-Ashbury district in San Francisco.
 Then Gary Ramsey relocated to San Francisco to pursue his own musical interests and to pal around with Kathi and her friends.
 One of her friends was the now famous backup singer Claudia Lennear (inspiration for Mick Jagger’s “Brown Sugar”).
-Later in the summer, the Unusuals’ bass player Harvey Redmond graduated from Western with a degree in music.
+That summer, the Unusuals’ bass player Harvey Redmond graduated from Western with a degree in music.
 He accepted a teaching position in SW Washington near Longview.
 Piece by piece the Unusuals were unraveling: With the departure of Pat Jerns in 1966, followed by Kathi, Ramsey and Redmond in the spring and summer of ’67, only Laurie Vitt, Bill Capp and Vic Bundy remained with the band.
 Half of the group was gone.
 The original Unusuals, Bellingham’s premier mid-’60s rock band, would never reunite nor would they ever perform together again.

 Later Generation Unusuals (Fall 1967- Late 1970)